Ladies’ Weekend

 LeFay Cottage (Washington, VA)

 Escape to your getaway home away from home!
 Located on five acres on the site of a former Christmas Tree Farm, LeFay Cottage is nestled at the foot of the Blue Ridge Mountains, in the heart of Virginia’s “Horse and Wine Country.”
 This enchanting guest house is furnished in a sumptuous English Country style where no expense is spared in creating an ambiance of luxury for guest comforts.
 From the luxury linens to a stocked kitchen, the cottage offers guests a welcome respite from the hectic pace of life.
-With so much to do here you may never want to leave this beautifully appointed three bedroom cottage (starting at $525).
+With so much to do here you may never want to leave this beautifully appointed three bedroom cottage.

 Cardinal Springs Farm (Sperryville, VA)